Complete Genetic Identity And Unique To The Organism

 DNA Structure and Genes

 DNA is organized into chromosomes, with each human cell containing 23 pairs (46 total).
 Each chromosome holds thousands of genes, which are segments of DNA that code for specific proteins.
-To give you an idea, the gene responsible for eye color determines melanin production in the iris.
+Take this: the gene responsible for eye color determines melanin production in the iris.
 Variations in these genes—such as dominant versus recessive alleles—create diversity in traits like height, skin tone, and susceptibility to diseases.

 Meiosis and Gamete Formation